Services Offered

 Orthodontics refers to the diagnosis, treatment and prevention of dental and facial irregularities such as crooked teeth, crowding, spacing, protruding upper teeth, overbite, underbite, open bite and crossbite.
 Braces and other orthodontic appliances are used to correct these “bad bites” or malocclusions by moving the teeth and jaw into proper alignment.
 Treatment is designed to help the patient both aesthetically (by improving the smile) and functionally (by improving the bite).
 Patients who undergo orthodontic treatment often enjoy greater self-confidence with their new smile.

 Orthodontic treatment can help patients of all ages, although treatment is most effective as soon as a problem is detected.
 Children should have an orthodontic exam before they turn 7 to detect and treat any problems early and to ensure optimal results.
 It is important to treat malocclusions before problems worsen or cause tooth decay, gum disease, surface wearing, stress on the gum and bone, jaw misalignment, headaches or face and neck pain.
-Dr. Leong performs the new orthodontics called INVISALIGN.
+Dr. Leong performs the new orthodontics called 3D Orthodontics (Clear Braces).
 This system uses clear plastic aligners which cover the teeth and do away with the wires and braces that are so unsightly and uncomfortable.

 Esthetics